-So, when you login, the system passes whatever you type in to the password field through the hashing function, and if the resulting number matches, then you must have typed in the correct password because it’s the only thing that could have generated that number.3
+When you log in, the system passes whatever you type as your password through the hashing function, and if the resulting number matches, then you must have typed in the correct password, because it’s the only thing that could generate that number.3

-Now, as technology has grown more powerful, we’ve run into an interesting issue rendering even this nicely obscure means of storing passwords without actually storing passwords at risk.
+Unfortunately, as technology has grown more powerful, we’ve run into an interesting issue that puts this technique at risk anyway.

 Consider the eight-character password.

-If the password that we’re setting up allows each character to be any of 26 alphabetic upper and lower case characters, 10 digits, and 10 special characters, that’s 72 possible characters in each position.
-If we have eight of those, that’s 72 to the eighth power or 722,204,136,308,736 – 722 trillion – possibilities.
+If the password we choose allows each character to be any of 26 alphabetic upper and lowercase characters, 10 digits, and 10 special characters, that’s 72 possible characters in each position.
+If we have eight of those, that’s 72 to the eighth power, or 722,204,136,308,736: 722 trillion possibilities.

-It sounds like an enormity, but with today’s computational and storage power, it’s possible to:
+It sounds like an enormity, but with today’s computational and storage power, with a stolen database and an offline attack it’s possible to:

 - Calculate all possible eight-character passwords

-- Store in a table the password and its calculated hash value for all possible eight-character passwords
+- Calculate the hash value for every possible eight-character password

-In reality, hackers rarely need the entire table for various reasons; there are algorithmic shortcuts, not all hash functions are created equal, and so on and so on.
-And on top of that, we pick bad passwords, so a smaller table with just the hash values of lots and lots of common passwords is pretty darned useful to many hackers.
+In reality, hackers rarely need the entire table.
+People tend to pick bad passwords, so a smaller table with the hash values of lots and lots of common passwords is enough to crack a huge number of accounts.

-So, if your email service, your social media service, and your photo-sharing service and whatever else you happen to login into all use the same hashing algorithm, then they have all stored the exact same hash value for your password.
-If that table of password hashes is ever stolen, then a quick lookup in a rainbow table will retrieve the password which could then be used on any of those sites, even though they were never directly breached.
+The hashing algorithms are often quite standard.4 So, if your email service, your social media service, your photo-sharing service, and whatever else you log into all use the same hashing algorithm, they’ll all store the exact same hash value for your password.
+If that table of password hashes is ever stolen, then a quick lookup in a rainbow table will retrieve your password.
+Then the hackers can try it at any of those other sites, even though they were never directly breached.